AstralProtocol/astralprotocol/docs/docs/logbook/registering-entries.md

 ### Memo

 Input any string in the Memo field — get creative here!
 You can also include emojis and hashtags.
-Memos are limited to TODO x characters.
+Keep your memo entries reasonably short, each character will cost gas.

 ### Media

 Attach any media to log entries using the Media Upload feature.
-For now, images are supported and can be viewed in our front end, but data in any format can be attached.
+For now, one image is supported and can be viewed in our front end, but data in any format can be attached.
 Media files are stored on IPFS.

 ## Broadcasting the log entry